Overview

 General Rules

-Any processing component class you create must inherit from the IProcessComponent interface in order to be correctly added to the route.
+Any processor class you create must inherit from the IProcessor interface in order to be correctly added to the route.

 Concrete Type